AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Helian Races/Sparkling WIP.md

 ## Subraces
 ### Charged Sparkling

-**Ability Score Increase:** Your Intelligence and Wisdom modifiers increase by 1.
+**Racial Attribute Bonus:** Your Intelligence and Wisdom modifiers increase by 1.
 **Charge Release:** When hit by a melee attack, you may use a special reaction which releases some of the charge in your body unto your attacker.
 The attacker must make a Dexterity saving throw against your auramancy save DC, taking 2d8 lightning damage, or half on a success.
 This feature counts as a 1st-level, auramancy, tempest for the purpose of magic detection.
 This feature may be used once per short rest.
 ### Flared Sparkling

--
+Racial Attribute Bonus